soumelis-lab/ICELLNET/exemples_tutorials/Exemple2_scRNAseq.md

 ### 3 - Apply icellnet pipeline on cluster of interest

-In this example, we investigate cDC to T cell communication from CM3 cluster (= conventional dendritic cells, 82 cells), to either CT3b or CT0a clusters (CT3b=TFH-like cells, 50 cells ; CT0a = effector memory CD4+ T cells, 220 cells).
+In this exemple, we investigate cDC to T cell communication from CM3 cluster (= conventional dendritic cells, 82 cells), to either CT3b or CT0a clusters (CT3b=TFH-like cells, 50 cells ; CT0a = effector memory CD4+ T cells, 220 cells).

 Format CC.data and PC.data and PC.target